 On 05/23/2011 HUSNA MOHAMMED filed a Property - Other Real Property lawsuit against MOHSIN MOHAMMEND.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
-The Judges overseeing this case are ADR NEUTRAL, MEL RED RECANA, KEVIN C. BRAZILE and MATTHEW ST. GEORGE.
+The Judges overseeing this case are MEL RED RECANA, KEVIN C. BRAZILE and MATTHEW ST. GEORGE.
 The case status is Disposed - Judgment Entered.

 Disposed - Judgment Entered